Claremont Locally Grown Power (CLGP) Initiative

 The CLGP initiative is one of many efforts on behalf of CHERP to provide low-income communities in the city of Claremont with affordable renewable energy technologies, with the long-term goal of establishing a photovoltaics manufacturing plant in the city of Claremont to help address the needs of energy-retrofitted homes.
 The project is now prepared for launch, now utilizing a recent patent by idealPV.

 Through this collaboration, CHERP and idealPV are partnering with the Hixon Center and Harvey Mudd College to teach students how to construct, test, and ultimately distribute prototype solar panels.
 This partnership will not only enable CHERP to document best practices as the CLGP project moves forward, but it will also offer students career starts in the energy industry.
-As of October 2016, students can engage with the project through paid internships via the Energize Colleges or through a myriad of unpaid internships and volunteer opportunities.
+As of October 2016, students can engage with the project through paid internships via the Energize Colleges program and through additional volunteer opportunities.

 The Community Home Energy Retrofit Project (CHERP) in Claremont is a volunteer non-profit organization that was created to eliminate the barriers to success of our critical, national, energy efficiency goals.
 CHERP is engaged in a comprehensive, replicable, community-wide program to help achieve aggressive goals for improved energy efficiency in buildings through education about the impact of buildings on greenhouse gas emissions, and the many benefits that accrue to building owners and cities from retrofitting buildings.
 This program has now developed into an unprecedented community-based, state-wide collaborative effort by practicing the motto of “radical inclusion” and uniting as many homeowners, businesses, community organizations, and city governments as possible in the laser-sharp goal of retrofitting buildings on a massive scale.